Guatemalan genocide

-An estimated 200,000 Guatemalans were killed during the war, including at least 40,000 persons who "disappeared".
-92% of civilian executions were carried out by government forces.
-The United Nations-sponsored Commission for Historical Clarification (CEH) documented 42,275 victims of human rights violations and acts of violence from 7,338 testimonies.
+An estimated 200,000 Guatemalans were killed during the war, including at least 40,000 persons enforced disappearances.
+A March 1985 study by the Juvenile Division of the Guatemala Supreme Court estimated that over 200,000 children had lost at least one parent in the war, and that between 45,000 and 60,000 adult Guatemalans had been killed between 1980 and 1985.
+The United Nations-sponsored Commission for Historical Clarification (CEH) found that 92% of civilian executions were carried out by government forces.
+The CEH documented 42,275 victims of human rights violations and acts of violence from 7,338 testimonies.
 83% of the victims were Maya and 17% Ladino.
-91% of victims were killed in 1978 through 1984, 81% in 1981 through 1983, with 48% of deaths occurring in 1982 alone.
-In its final report in 1999, the CEH concluded that a genocide had taken place at the hands of the Armed Forces of Guatemala, and that US training of the officer corps in counterinsurgency techniques "had a significant bearing on human rights violations during the armed confrontation".
+91% of victims were killed between 1978 and 1984, with 48% of deaths occurring in 1982 alone.
+In its final report in 1999, the CEH concluded that a genocide had taken place at the hands of the Armed Forces of Guatemala, and that U.S. training of the officer corps in counterinsurgency techniques "had a significant bearing on human rights violations during the armed confrontation".

 Former military dictator General Efraín Ríos Montt (1982–1983) was indicted for his role in the most intense stage of the genocide.
 He was convicted in 2013 of ordering the deaths of 1,771 people of the Ixil Indigenous group, but that sentence was overturned, and his retrial was not completed by the time of his death in 2018.